learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-02/lectures/sql_and_databases/LECTURE.md

 ## Hints and Hurdles
 + MySQL workbench works on all computers (PC, Mac, Chromebook)
++ If students have trouble connecting, make sure they've pressed CMD+enter instead of just enter.
 + Make sure they understand how SQL works and test the DB before class
 + There is a very good chance someone will delete the students table, either by accident or otherwise.
-This is a great teaching moment - ask the students why it's important not to destory data?
+This is a great teaching moment - ask the students why it's important not to destroy data?